-James Camb was a dashing young deck hand, taking full advantage of his post in first-class who despite being married regularly enjoyed liaisons with the lone female passengers.
-A confident if not narcissistic personality whose behaviour was well-known amongst his colleagues.
+James Camb was a dashing young deckhand, taking full advantage of his post in first-class who despite being married regularly enjoyed liaisons with the lone female passengers.
+A confident if not narcissistic personality whose behavior was well-known amongst his colleagues.
 Behaviour, which while questionable, does not make this young man a murderer.

 Gay Gibson was a young attractive woman who dreamed of the big stage.
-With acting parts in shows in South Africa she was a girl remembered for her emotional behaviour and in many reports her obsessive attachment to men.
-In the weeks before that fateful voyage, rumours were rife that she was pregnant after another short but intense relationship.
+With acting parts in shows in South Africa, she was a girl remembered for her emotional behavior and in many reports her obsessive attachment to men.
+In the weeks before that fateful voyage, rumors were rife that she was pregnant after another short but intense relationship.

-“The inordinate mass of tangled possibilities and unknowns makes it virtually impossible to disprove any claims about cause of death.” – Antony Matthew Brown
+“The inordinate mass of tangled possibilities and unknowns makes it virtually impossible to disprove any claims about cause of death.” – Antony M. Brown